gajus/eslint-plugin-jsdoc/.README/README.md

   This setting object supports the following keys:

+  - `ancestorsOnly` - Only check node ancestors to check if node is exported
   - `exports` - ESM exports are checked for JSDoc comments
   - `modules` - CommonJS exports are checked for JSDoc comments
   - `browserEnv` - Populates window variable